IBM/cloud-native-starter-security-workshop/workshop/p-sec-exercise-02/README.md

   * Those requests come in through the Istio Ingress gateway
   * Since the Istio Ingress gateway, Keycloak, and Web-API are all part of the service mesh, communication between them is already encrypted using mTLS
 * REST API calls from Web-API to Articles and from Web-API or Articles to Keycloak use mTLS
-* Access from outside into the applications/services running in the 'default' namespace is prohibited now by enforcing strict mTLS.
+* Access from outside into the applications/services running in the `default` namespace is prohibited now by enforcing strict mTLS.
 You can only access the services through the Istio Ingress.

 This is the result of your work so far: